noNScop/Super-Resolution/README.md

 4. **RCAN** - Residual Channel Attention Network - A state-of-the-art deep learning model for single image super-resolution described in this [paper](https://arxiv.org/abs/1807.02758).
 RCAN leverages residual blocks and channel attention mechanisms to effectively enhance high-frequency details and achieve superior performance in high-scale image upscaling tasks.
 It demonstrates remarkable results, especially for higher scaling factors such as **X4** and **X8**.

+5. **ESRGAN** - Enhanced Super-Resolution Generative Adversarial Network - An improved version of **SRGAN**, described in this [paper](https://arxiv.org/abs/1809.00219).
+ESRGAN introduces several improvements, including the **Residual-in-Residual Dense Block (RRDB)** and the use of the **Relativistic GAN** for more realistic image generation.
+It significantly improves perceptual quality while maintaining high fidelity and is widely used for **X4 scaling** and other challenging super-resolution tasks.

 ## CLI Interface

 This repository also includes a lightweight terminal interface that allows users to interactively: